-DECLARE: The problem could also have been prevented during the packaging and labeling of the snack sticks.
+DECLARE: The establishment could verify the ingredients within each product during the packaging and labeling of the snack sticks.
 Establishments should verify the accuracy of all labels on products and ensure that they appropriately reflect the ingredients used in the formulation.
 Not identifying the presence of an allergen or ingredient of public health concern means that the label is false and misleading, and the product is misbranded and adulterated.
-Verification of the product labels should be carried out and include a comparison with formulation and ingredients contained in non-meat products.
+Verification of the product labels should be carried out and include a comparison of the formulation and ingredients contained in non-meat products.